Русский

 Please note: oral sex, if it affects the affected areas, can also contribute to HPV infection.

 Using condoms if both partners have the virus does not affect the course of the infection.
 You can have sex with a regular partner after removal of papillomas without contraception.
-Is it possible to have sex with HPV and is it dangerous for partners?

 How to prevent complications?